kgateway-dev/kgateway/docs/content/guides/dev_portal/_index.md

 Note that we also added `api-key` to the headers allowed by our CORS configuration. `api-key` is the name of the header that Gloo inspects for an API key.
 The interactive documentation will send requests with that header to the service.

+###### Note on CORS
+We need the CORS configuration because the portal app is served from `localhost:1234`, but the interactive API document sends requests to `localhost:8080`.
+Without it, the request violated the same-origin security policy.
+The CORS configuration allows your browser and Gloo to validate the cross-origin request.

 ##### Update our OpenAPI document
 Next we need to update our API specification in order to account for the changes we just made, so let's go back to the